AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 ## 2023-09-14

+[DONE]
-- I want to train a neural network where the energies are rescaled by the toy exponential decay potential
+I want to train a neural network where the energies are rescaled by the toy exponential decay potential
     - this should bring all the energies to within a similar range of values
     - the training should be more effective than it is now
     - I might even be able to get rid of the ensemble potential

+[DONE]
-- One drawback of this rescaling is that we might not want the high and low energies on an equal footing
+One drawback of this rescaling is that we might not want the high and low energies on an equal footing
     - we might end up in a situation where predictions for the low energy samples become more accurate at the expense of the predictions of the high energy samples
     - but we won't know this until we try it out

+## 2023-10-02

+I want to make the pipeline that splits the data into training, testing, and validation sets more straightforward and reproducible
+    - set the seed that splits the data up-front
+    - create a separate directory where the split-up data is held